-The U.S. Department of Energy’s ESF#12 Regional Coordinators have been virtually supporting activations in the National Response Coordination Center and FEMA Regions I, II, III, IV, V, VI, VII, VIII and IX.
-In the other regions, the DOE Regional Coordinators are monitoring and staying in regular contact with states in their designated regions to identify needs.
+The DOE’s ESF#12 Regional Coordinators are at an enhanced watch, supporting activations in the National Response Coordination Center and in many of the FEMA regions.
+The DOE Regional Coordinators are monitoring and staying in regular contact with states in their designated regions to identify needs.

 CESER advises energy sector partners to remain vigilant to cybersecurity threats.
 Energy sector partners are encouraged to work with the Electricity Information Sharing and Analysis Center (E-ISAC), the Downstream Natural Gas ISAC (DNG-ISAC), and the Oil and Natural Gas ISAC (ONG-ISAC) to remain vigilant to cybersecurity threats, including COVID-19 themed phishing emails, and to ensure that the latest cybersecurity guidance is provided to their organizations.

 The Federal Bureau of Investigation (FBI) released guidance on defending against video-teleconferencing hijacking.
-On April 15, 2020 an alert on the North Korean cyber threat was released with recommended steps for mitigation.
-On May 5, 2020, an alert on advanced persistent threat groups was released.
+Alerts were issued in April and May on recommended steps to mitigate Korean cyber-threats and threat groups.
+On June 16 2020, the Department of Homeland Security (DHS) released an Industrial Control System (ICS) advisory.
 CESER also urges energy sector companies to assess the full breadth of risk within the supply chain, including that of managed and industry service providers to evaluate how COVID-19 may affect service.